Azure/reliable-web-app-pattern-dotnet/workshop/4 - Reliability/README.md

     This sets the **Relecloud.Web.Api** service to throw an exception every time an HTTP request is received.

-1. Run the application locally again, this time if 5 exceptions occur within 30 seconds, the circuit will break and the application will stop trying to communicate with the **Relecloud.Web.Api** service.
+1. Run the application locally again, this time if 5 exceptions occur within 30 seconds, the circuit will break and the application will stop trying to communicate with the **Relecloud.Web.CallCenter.Api** service.
 1. When you call it more than 5 times you will start to see a `Polly.CircuitBreaker.BrokenCircuitException` exception in the output window.

     ![Screenshot of circuit breaker exception](../images/4-Reliability/circuit-breaker.png)